robaho/SmartShareToCalendar/README.md

 # SmartShareToCalendar

-Ability to "share" text, web pages, etc. and automatically create calendar events.
+Ability to "share" text, web pages, etc. and automatically create calendar events by parsing the "event information" in the text.